-When they set themselves a test, they won't be able to see or choose that unit
+When they set themselves a quiz, they won't be able to see or choose that unit

 Questions from that unit will be excluded from the Smart Assistant

-Teachers can still assign tests from that unit to the class.
+Teachers can still assign quizzes from that unit to the class.
 They'll just see a warning message before they do so.

 In the example below, all year 9 students will be able to see only the Romeo & Juliet and Lord of the Flies topics in Educake.
-However, their teachers will still be able to set them tests from any English Literature unit or topic.
+However, their teachers will still be able to set them quizzes from any English Literature unit or topic.

-This feature is available only for English and history at the moment, but we'll be adding it to other subjects soon.
+This feature is available for English, history and computer science at the moment, but we'll be adding it to other subjects soon.